Porcelain Veneers in Edmonton

 - Brush and floss twice a day (or after every meal).
 Use a soft-bristle toothbrush and brush your teeth in a circular motion.
 Floss between each tooth to ensure plaque doesn’t build up.

 - Avoid foods and beverages that stain.
 Strong-coloured beverages and foods may stain the cement used to keep your porcelain veneers in place.
 Avoid coffee, tea, wine, juice, soda, berries, candy, and curry.
-If you do consume these items, rinse or brush your teeth immediately afterwards.
+If you do consume these items, rinse or brush your teeth immediately afterward.

 - Avoid tobacco products.
 Tobacco causes veneers to yellow and may damage the bonding cement.
 Try to eliminate or restrict tobacco use and—if used—brush immediately after use.